Skip to content

 Your First Model with AI

 This guide shows how to draft your first ESDM model with the help of an AI coding agent, instead of writing every .esdm.yaml file by hand.
-By the end you'll have a complete, lint-clean model produced through a short conversation with the agent.
+By the end you'll have a small, complete model – typically a Domain, a Bounded Context, an Aggregate, an Event, a Command, a Read Model, and a Query – that lints cleanly without errors or warnings, produced through a short conversation with the agent.

-The path you choose is a matter of taste.
-If you prefer to write every file yourself, Your First Model by Hand walks through the same kind of model artifact by artifact.
-The two pages produce comparable results – pick whichever way you'd rather work.
+Your First Model by Hand covers the same scope artifact by artifact, walking through each .esdm.yaml file in turn.
+The two paths produce comparable results – pick whichever way you'd rather work.

 Why This Works